FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/servicesubcategory.md

 - An AWS Compute savings plan can be Categorized (i.e. `Compute`) but not Subcategorized (e.g. it can be applied to both `Virtual Machines` and `Serverless Compute`).
 - An OCI Credit can neither be Categorized nor Subcategorized (e.g. it can be applied to a wide variety of usage).

-Based on that, there was a robust discussion, particularly on the 7/23 TF1 and 8/8 Member calls, as to where Commitment Discounts belong.
+Based on that, there was a robust discussion, particularly on the Jul 23 TF1 and Aug 8 Member calls, as to where Commitment Discounts belong.
 Do they deserve their own Subcategories (e.g. `Commitments (Compute)`, `Commitments (Databases)`) underneath each Category?
 Do they also deserve their own Category (e.g. `Commitments` or `Crossfunctional`)?

 _Outcome_: given the decision not to change the Category composition, and given the principle of undercategorizing rather than overcategorizing: